Anas1107s/basic-calc/README.md

 Basic Calculator file.
 Made WIth PHP as backend.
-And HTML CSS an JavaScript
+Along with HTML CSS and JavaScript